phpMan > man > rrdcreate(1)

 The predicted deviations are stored in DEVPREDICT (think a standard deviation which can be

 scaled to yield a confidence band).
 The FAILURES RRA stores binary indicators.
-A 1 marks
+A 1 marks the

-the indexed observation as failure; that is, the number of confidence bounds violations in
+indexed observation as failure; that is, the number of confidence bounds violations in the

-using these RRAs to graph confidence bounds and failures appears in rrdgraph.
+these RRAs to graph confidence bounds and failures appears in rrdgraph.

 The SEASONAL and DEVSEASONAL RRAs store the seasonal coefficients for the Holt-Winters